T0wh1dul/Data-Cleaning-and-Analysis-Excel-Case-Study/README.md

     * Sorted all pivot tables by `Sum of Equipment Count` in descending order.
     * **Pivot Table 2 Analysis:** Added `Equipment Class` below `Department` and collapsed all fields except `Transportation`.
     * **Pivot Table 3 Analysis:** Added `Equipment Class` above `Department` and collapsed all fields except `CUV`.

-## Future Enhancements

-* Further visualization of the cleaned data (like: charts, dashboards).

 ## Author